uob-hep-cad/uob-hep-pc065/README.md

 Design Files for DUNE Timing System FIB (Fibre Interface Board)

+The FIB is a double width FMC format board with LPC connector.

+It is designed to fit on the [Open Hardware AFC board][https://ohwr.org/projects/afc/].
+We are grateful to [Altium][https://www.altium.com/] for sponsoring us through their Teams scheme, which facilitates our interactions with [Creotech][https://creotech.pl/] who make the AFC.

 Designed using Cadence DE-HDL for schematic capture and Cadence Allegro PCB for layout

 Versions: